lizhonggang1984/cs766/README.md

 <img src="display/figure12.jpg" alt="figure12" height="300" width="400"/>
 </p>

-Figure9: The YOLOV5 for realtime detection.
+Figure 9: The YOLOV5 for realtime detection.
 YOLO is considered as the first choice in real time segmentation task and widely used in iPhone and Android applications.

 We trained our data with v4 and v5 in this study.
 For v4, we also referred to the model and the pre-trained weighting  that was provided in the mmdection codebase.
 For v5, we followed the following public Github repo.